Ben-codes-cmd/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is my first full-fledged project using the python programming language.
+This is my first project using the python programming language.
-I am most proud of the checking system that I came up with.
+- I make use of my new skills with basic data types and functions to bring you a simple and functional 2 player Tic Tac Toe game at the command line.
-It uses essential nodes 3, 5 and 7 (interchangeable with 1, 5 and 9) in an
+- While working through this project, I have learned more about the nature of conditional statements and error handling.

-array of index values to find any possible combination for 3 in a row.
+## HOW TO USE
-I built the program in sublime text editor, however, I debugged the code using Jupyter notebook.
+To use this program, download the python file attatched and run it in the command line python environment.